chris-was-taken/downloadercenter-vue-rebuild/README.md

 # downloadcenter vue rebuild

-> I found a old prototype of the Conrad Downloadcenter, redone with Vue.JS and the Cliplister API
+> I found a small, old prototype of the Conrad Downloadcenter, redone with Vue.JS and the Cliplister API
 >
-> I removed the api keys, therefore it shouldnt be able to search
+> I removed the api keys, therefore its not able to search

 ## Build Setup